Contingency Fee Basis

 - The overall complexity of the case

-- Costs associated with collection of critical evidence
+- Costs associated with a collection of critical evidence

 - Whether favorable expert witness testimony is required